Newsletter No. 3 (EN)

 5% of the payment

-6. Income from liberal profession (e.g. laws, arts of healing, engineering, and architecture):
+6. Payment for a liberal profession (e.g. laws, arts of healing, engineering, and architecture):

 At the end of the year, each taxpayer has to submit a tax computation to the Revenue Department.
 This tax computation needs to contain all income generated during the year.
 On this basis, the total personal income tax is calculated by the Revenue Department, considering the tax already withheld during the year, which is deducted from the calculation.
 Depending on how much tax was withheld, a payback or an additional payment might be possible.